sjdaniels/coldbox-recaptcha-module/README.md

-# ColdBox ReCAPTCHA v2.0 Module
+# ColdBox ReCAPTCHA Google v2.0 Module

 This module contains helpers for using Google's ReCAPTCHA API.